LaBeouf, Rönkkö & Turner: HEWILLNOTDIVIDE.US, 2017 – 2021

 On February 10, 2017, the Museum of the Moving Image announced that it had ceased its involvement with the project, citing public safety concerns.
 The museum's statement claimed that "the installation had become a flashpoint for violence and was disrupted from its original intent."
 The exhibit had become a target for confrontations by neo-Nazis, white supremacists, and 4chan trolls.
 LaBeouf, Rönkkö & Turner, meanwhile, clarified that although the museum had "abandoned" the project, "the artists, however, have not."
-They issued a statement accusing the Museum of the Moving Image of not listening to their concerns regarding the hate speech that occurred, and claimed that the museum had "bowed to political pressure" in ceasing their involvement with the project, adding that there had been no incidents of violence that they were aware of, despite LaBeouf's arrest for assault on January 25, 2017.
+They issued a statement accusing the Museum of the Moving Image of not listening to their concerns regarding the hate speech that occurred, and claimed that the museum had "bowed to political pressure" in ceasing their involvement with the project, adding that there had been no incidents of violence that they were aware of, despite LaBeouf's arrest for assaulting a 25-year-old man on live-stream on January 25, 2017.
 They also revealed that the lawyer who informed them of the museum's decision also represents President Trump, and the trio concluded that the museum was "not fit to speak of [their] intent as artists."

 On February 18, 2017, the live stream resumed, with the installation relocated to a wall outside the El Rey Theater in Albuquerque, New Mexico.
 On February 23, 2017, the stream was taken down again, this time at the behest of the artists, due to gunshots reported in the area.
 A man was reciting poetry into the camera in the early hours of the morning when gunshots could be heard on the stream.
 Though the shots were reportedly unrelated to the project, the trio stated via Twitter that they had taken down the stream as "the safety of everybody participating in our project is paramount."